iOSDevTraining/books-and-movies/README.md

 ### NSJSONSerialization

 JSON serialization in iOS is really quite simple thanks to NSJSONSerialization which turns plain ol' JSON into instances of NSDictionary, NSArray, NSString, NSNumber, and everybody's favorite: NSNull.
 The example here shows that, but NSJSONSerialization can also go the other way, turning your NSDictionary, NSArray, NSString, NSNumber, and NSNull objects into a lovely chunk of UTF-8 encoded data (NSData).

+## A note on the JSON data

+The data from this app comes from Apple's [iTunes RSS Feeds](https://rss.itunes.apple.com/us/), where you can generate feed URLs for a variety of media types on iTunes.
+In this app, we've taken the generated RSS Feed URL and replaced the "xml" at the end with "json" and found that that little hack works nicely to give us the data we want as JSON.
+Here's a URL for the Top Paid Books: https://itunes.apple.com/us/rss/toppaidebooks/limit=10/json